KristianOellegaard/django-hvad/docs/internal/models.rst

         A list of field on the :term:`Translations Model`.

     .. classmethod:: contribute_translations(cls, rel)

+        Gets called from the :class:`TranslateableModelBase` to set the descriptors of the fields on the :term:`Translations Model` onto the model.

     .. classmethod:: save_translations(cls, instance, **kwargs)

+        This classmethod is connected to the model's post save signal from the :class:`TranslateableModelBase` and saves the cached translation if it's available.

     .. method:: translate(self, language_code)

+        Initializes a new instance of the :term:`Translations Model` (does not check the database if one for the language given already exists) and sets it as cached translation.
+Used by end users to translate instances of a model.

     .. method:: safe_translation_getter(self, name, default=None)

+        Helper method to safely get a field from the :term:`Translations Model`.

     .. method:: get_available_languages(self)

+        Returns a list of language codes in which this instance is available.